jfwgh/ga4d/README.md

 qvp[2] = ((-(q[1]*v[0])-(q[2]*v[1])-(q[3]*v[2]))*(-q[1]))+(((q[0]*v[0])+(q[2]*v[2])-(q[3]*v[1]))*(q[0]))+(((q[0]*v[1])-(q[1]*v[2])+(q[3]*v[0]))*(-q[3]))-(((q[0]*v[2])+(q[1]*v[1])-(q[2]*v[0]))*(-q[2]));
 qvp[3] = ((-(q[1]*v[0])-(q[2]*v[1])-(q[3]*v[2]))*(-q[3]))+(((q[0]*v[0])+(q[2]*v[2])-(q[3]*v[1]))*(-q[2]))-(((q[0]*v[1])-(q[1]*v[2])+(q[3]*v[0]))*(-q[1]))+(((q[0]*v[2])+(q[1]*v[1])-(q[2]*v[0]))*(q[0]));
 ```
-This sort of computation arises when we want to rotate or reflect 3D vectors using normalized quaternions and their conjugates.
+This sort of computation arises when we want to rotate or reflect 3D vectors using normalized quaternions and their conjugates and is sometimes referred to as a 'sandwiching operation'.
 In this context, <b>v</b> can be interpreted as a 3D vector.

 It is worth noting that qvp[0] can only ever be = 0.
 Expanding,
 ``` d